|Home English Facebook Donate|

 In the early 1800s few children were able to have a full education.
 Most children in rural America worked on farms and often had much of their education done at home.
 As Joseph Smith Sr. was an actual school teacher at various times in his life, he would be quite capable of teaching general education to his children, including Joseph.
 Joseph's mother, Lucy Smith, would undoubtedly help as well.
 Even Abraham Lincoln had a very limited formal education of only about one year, and Benjamin Franklin also had only one year of formal education.
 Look at the amazing things they wrote and accomplished.

-Even today many people home-school their children.
+Today, many people home-school their children.
 Would anyone say that these home-schooled children are uneducated?
 It's true that they do not have a "formal" education, but for the most part, home-schooled children have similar, and in some cases superior, education than traditionally-schooled children.

 Young Joseph was able to read and ponder scriptures.
 Joseph also attended many protestant church services and studied the Bible in depth.
 According to Joseph Smith's mother he told her, back before the Book of Mormon came forth that,